espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Storm Born.md

 # Storm Born
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You are at home out in the elements, reveling in the power of nature unleashed.
-You do not take circumstance penalties to ranged spell attacks or Perception checks caused by weather, and your targeted spells don't require a flat check to succeed against a target [[Concealed]] by weather (such as fog).
+You do not take circumstance penalties to ranged spell attacks or Perception checks caused by weather, and your targeted spells don't require a flat check to succeed against a target [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] by weather (such as fog).